The Unipol Tenancy Support Guide is here to help when life becomes challenging.

 You may feel that everyone around you is coping well and having a great time, whilst you may be struggling with adapting to your new environment, homesickness, financial worries, anxieties or poor mental health.
 Don’t feel it is only you.
 Many students feel all of these worries but hide it.

 Asking for help takes courage, but if you feel worried or anxious about adjusting to university life don’t bottle it up; internalising worries tends to lead to overthinking, anxiety, negative thought processes and can be incredibly isolating.

-Unipol provides support for tenants who are experiencing difficulties, and you can ask for help from either your Housing Manager or the Tenancy Support & Wellbeing Coordinator.
+Unipol provides support for tenants who are experiencing difficulties, and you can ask for help from either your Housing Manager or a Tenancy Support & Wellbeing Coordinator.

-For more information check out our Tenancy Support Guide using the link below:
+For more information check out our Tenancy Support Guide.

 Here at Unipol we understand how important social networks are in supporting good mental health and positive wellbeing.
 We also understand how scary it can be to make those new connections.

 As part of our wellbeing support we provide a number of social events throughout the academic year.

 After Freshers weeks, when everyone has recovered, we provide a number of Welcome Events.
 For the larger halls, these events happen on moving in day and are a great opportunity to meet your new flatmates, neighbours and housing managers.
 For other developments and dispersed housing we arrange an event in the city, which could be a two course meal with a drink, or a social mixer.

 Unipol have two dedicated Tenancy Support & Wellbeing Coordinators who are able to offer support, advice and guidance.
 They are also able to refer you to, and support you to access, specialist support when needed.